rajbot/ranchtronix/_posts/2006-01-25-SykesHotSprings.md

 ## The 'Bald Spot' - near Barlow Flat (9 miles in)

-The trail goes around a bend and over a ridge through a broad saddle, a hundred yards or so before the trail down to Barlow Flat camp.
+The trail goes around a bend and over a ridge through a broad saddle, a hundred yards or so before the trail down to '''Barlow Flat''' camp.
 At this flat spot, a narrow trail heads steeply up to the left.
 Climb up (120' vertical!) to the top of this hill, a large grassy flat spot with panoramic views of EVERYTHING + sunset.
 Unfortunately, it was